These DIY toilet bombs allow you to deodorize and clean your toilet at the same time. A simple homemade toilet cleaner bomb that gets rid of the funk!

 - 25 drops essential oils (see good options for deodorizing/disinfecting below) – find pure essential oils here

 - Place all dry ingredients into the gallon bag.
-Seal the bag, and knead to combine ingredients.
+Seal the bag, and knead to the combine ingredients of the toilet bombs.

 - Open the bag, spray 2-3 times with water, and close the bag.
 Mix and knead the bag until all the moisture is absorbed.
 Repeat this step a few times.
 (Don’t overdo it with the water – if too much moisture is added you’ll end up with a very weak, crumbly final product.)